-The King Cruiser is a 85 metre long sunken car ferry
+The King Cruiser Wreck is a 85 metre long sunken car ferry

-Originally a Japanese car ferry the King Cruiser was converted to transport passagers between Phi Phi and Phuket.
+The King Cruiser Wreck was Originally a Japanese car ferry and was converted to transport passengers between Phi Phi and Phuket.
 She sank with 100+ passangers onboard in 1997 after striking Anemone Reef whilst enroute to Phuket.
 All passangers survived the disaster.

 Average depth of the top of the wreck is around 20 metres with the bottom of the wreck at 32 metres.
 This 85 metre long and 35 metre wide wreck sits in an upright position and is in very poor condition these days and and is considered unsafe to penetrate.
 At times the currents can be strong and visibility can be poor which makes it a dive site only for the experienced.